MicrosoftDocs/windows-itpro-docs/windows/security/operating-system-security/data-protection/bitlocker/bitlocker-how-to-deploy-on-windows-server.md

 ### To install BitLocker using server manager

-1. Open server manager by selecting the server manager icon or running servermanager.exe.
+1. Open server manager by selecting the server manager icon or running `servermanager.exe`.
 1. Select **Manage** from the **Server Manager Navigation** bar and select **Add Roles and Features** to start the **Add Roles and Features Wizard.**
 1. With the **Add Roles and Features** wizard open, select **Next** at the **Before you begin** pane (if shown).
 1. Select **Role-based or feature-based installation** on the **Installation type** pane of the **Add Roles and Features** wizard and select **Next** to continue.